kragen/derctuo/markdown/retro-teletext.md

 Sharing character generators among TVs
 --------------------------------------

-First, let's reduce the problem a little bit by allowing party-line collaboration.
-You'd have 128 terminals, but only 32 separate screen images, so when the system was fully used, most people would be sharing a screen with a group of others.
+First, let’s reduce the problem a little bit by allowing party-line collaboration.
+You’d have 128 terminals, but only 32 separate screen images, so when the system was fully used, most people would be sharing a screen with a group of others.

-Now let's suppose the screens are each displaying 12 lines of 40-column ASCII text; 40 columns is about the limit of what you can fit into NTSC, and 12 lines (like the VT-50) is about the minimum window that's useful for reading and writing text, although some machines like the original BlackBerry, the TRS-80 Model 100, and Motorola two-way pagers have gotten away with less.
+Now let’s suppose the screens are each displaying 12 lines of 40-column ASCII text; 40 columns is about the limit of what you can fit into NTSC, and 12 lines (like the VT-50) is about the minimum window that’s useful for reading and writing text, although some machines like the original BlackBerry, the TRS-80 Model 100, and Motorola two-way pagers have gotten away with less.
 If those 12 lines of text are 8 scan lines each, each screen needs 96 scan lines of